Linuxfabrik/lfops/roles/network/README.md

 # Ansible Role linuxfabrik.lfops.network

-This role configures the network settings on the server.
-It also disables the [zeroconf](http://www.zeroconf.org/).

-The role heavily relies on the [linux_system_roles.network Role](https://github.com/linux-system-roles/network).
+This role is a thin wrapper around the [`fedora.linux_system_roles.network` role](https://github.com/linux-system-roles/network), the upstream Linux System Role for declaring network connections (ethernet, bonds, bridges, VLANs, IP / DNS / route configuration, ...) on top of NetworkManager.
+It additionally cleans up Hetzner-specific cruft that conflicts with NetworkManager.

+Concretely, this role:

+* Calls `fedora.linux_system_roles.network` with whatever `network_connections` you pass in (host or group vars).
+* On Red Hat-family hosts only: removes the `hc-utils` package (Hetzner Cloud utilities).
+They install legacy ifcfg scripts that fight with NetworkManager.
+The task tolerates the package not being installed (`ignore_errors: true`).
+* Prints a reminder that NetworkManager may need to be restarted by hand (`systemctl restart NetworkManager`) for the new configuration to take full effect — the upstream role applies connections via NetworkManager APIs, but a few changes (e.g. plugin reloads) require a service restart.

 ## Mandatory Requirements

-* Install the [Linux System Roles](https://linux-system-roles.github.io/) on the Ansible control node.
-For example by calling `ansible-galaxy collection install fedora.linux_system_roles`.
+* Install the [Linux System Roles](https://linux-system-roles.github.io/) on the Ansible control node, e.g. via `ansible-galaxy collection install fedora.linux_system_roles`.

 ## Tags

 `network`

-* Configures the network settings.
+* Configures the network and removes `hc-utils` (Hetzner) on Red Hat hosts.
 * Triggers: none.

 ## Role Variables

-Have a look at the available role variables from the [linux_system_roles.network Role](https://github.com/linux-system-roles/network/blob/main/README.md).

-On RHEL 7 `ipv6_disabled` is not supported.
+This role does not define its own variables.
+All configuration is passed straight through to `fedora.linux_system_roles.network`.
+See the [upstream README](https://github.com/linux-system-roles/network/blob/main/README.md) for the full list (`network_connections`, `network_provider`, `network_state`, ...).

 Example: